-Jailbreaking a digital device is presented as a way to expand its capabilities.
-But doing so also limits your ability to protect yourself online.
+Jailbreaking a digital device, especially an iPhone or Android mobile phone, is presented as a way to expand its capabilities.
+But doing so also limits your ability to protect yourself online from hackers and other cybercriminals.

 Sophisticated electronic devices, such as mobile phones or gaming consoles, come with an abundance of great features and capabilities.
-And manufacturers build in software restrictions to prevent unauthorized tampering with their operating systems.
+Manufacturers build in software restrictions to prevent unauthorized tampering with their operating systems.

-But people often like to get into a device’s operating system and install third-party software to expand the devices capabilities.
-This is jailbreaking a device — freeing users from the “jail” of limitations.
-However, this action may open security vulnerabilities which can lead to malware infection.
+But people often like to get into a device’s operating system and install third-party software to expand the device’s capabilities.
+This is jailbreaking a device.
+It’s called that because it frees users from the “jail” of limitations.
+However, this action may open iOS devices and Android devices to security vulnerabilities which can lead to malware infection.

 Interested in learning more?